openstack/mistral/doc/source/dsl/dsl_v2.rst

    *Mutually exclusive with* **action**.
 -  **input** - Actual input parameter values of the task. *Optional*.
    Value of each parameter is a JSON-compliant type such as number, string etc, dictionary or list.
-It can also be a YAQL expression to retrieve value from task context or any of the mentioned types containing inline YAQL expressions (for example, string "<%
+It can also be an expression to retrieve value from task context or any of the mentioned types containing inline expressions (for example, string "<%
    $.movie_name %> is a cool movie!")
 -  **publish** - Dictionary of variables to publish to the workflow context.
-Any JSON-compatible data structure optionally containing YAQL expression to select precisely what needs to be published.
+Any JSON-compatible data structure optionally containing expression to select precisely what needs to be published.
-   Published variables will be accessible for downstream tasks via using YAQL expressions. *Optional*.
+   Published variables will be accessible for downstream tasks via using expressions. *Optional*.
 -  **with-items** - If configured, it allows to run action or workflow associated with a task multiple times on a provided list of items.
    See `Processing collections using